kvn-31/twn_kubernetes_admin_course/notes/helpful-commands.md

   - exports the whole preview to a yaml file, which can then be edited and applied
   - some fields might need to be deleted such as `status` or `creationTimestamp`
   - quick hack for vim is to use `dd` to delete a line
+- `kubectl cluster-info` for ip addresses of control plane and CoreDns

 ### GET
 - `kubectl get pods` - List all pods in the current namespace